 The Cornell Association of Ph.D.
 Planners represents Ph.D. students in city and regional planning and historic preservation planning.

-The Cornell chapter of the American Institute of Architecture Students (CAIAS) aims to engage and promote activism among the architecture student community on campus, while representing the voice of architecture students to the world.
+The Cornell chapter of the American Institute of Architecture Students (AIAS) aims to engage and promote activism among the architecture student community on campus while representing the voice of architecture students to the world.
 Contact the Department of Architecture for more information.

 Cornell Journal of Architecture (CJoA) is a critical journal of architecture and urbanism that is produced by editors in the Department of Architecture.
 Established in 1981, the journal has been the locus of critical discussions emanating from the study of architecture at Cornell.